M66B/FairEmail/FAQ.md

 When a contact is stored in the Android address book, you can use the Android contacts app to delete the contact.

-When a contact is store in the local contact database, you can delete it like this:
+When a contact is stored in the local contact database, you can delete it like this:

 * Go to the settings via the navigation menu (left side menu)
 * Go to the send settings tab page
 * Tap on the *Manage* button under *Suggest locally stored contacts*
-* Locate the contact (you can use the magnifier glass in the top action bar)
+* Locate the contact (you can use the magnifier glass in the top action bar to search for it)
 * Long press the contact and select to delete it

 <br />